Helperbird/website/src/pages/help/how-to-show-alt-tags-on-hover-tooltip.md

 ---
 layout: templates/help.html
-title: How to show alt tags on hover tooltip - Helperbird
+title: How to show alt tags on hover tooltip
 description: Learn how to show alt tags on hover with Helperbird for Chrome, Firefox, and Safari.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: Tooltip
 featureDescription: Learn how to auto scroll on any website or app.
 date: 2022-04-03